-6.23 Staff should only discuss concerns with the designated safeguarding lead or deputy (or the most senior person on the premises if they are unavailable), headteacher or chair of governors/trustees (depending on who is the subject of the concern).
-That

-- 6.24 Wherever possible consent will be sought to share information.
+- 6.23 Staff should only discuss concerns with the designated safeguarding lead or deputy (or the most senior person on the premises if they are unavailable), headteacher or chair of governors/trustees (depending on who is the subject of the concern).
+That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis. - 6.24 Wherever possible consent will be sought to share information.
 However, where there are safeguarding concerns about a child, information will be shared with the appropriate organisations such as local authority children's social care.
 In most cases concerns will be discussed with parents and carers prior to the referral taking place unless doing so would increase risk. - 6.25 The academy's policy on information-sharing is available to parents and children on request.